 - Cultivates a culture of trust

 - Develops other leaders

 - Sells instead of tells

 - Acts with humility

-The attributes of the Servant Leadership model focus the leader on the needs of the follower.
-When the organization’s goals are aligned with the employee’s and each individual understands his/her role and the expectations, the organization is set-up for success.
+The attributes of the Servant Leadership model focus the leader on the needs of the employee.
+When the organization’s goals are aligned with the employee’s and each individual understands his/her role and the expectations placed on them, the organization is set-up for success.
 It made me think about how we treat each other and how leaders influence other people.
-Throughout the class, many of my fellow students described some pretty amazing working environments taking place in 2014.
-At the end of the class we were asked, “should more leaders be using the concepts of servant leadership?”
-No matter where you sit in your career – leader or follower, after seeing this list I hope you answer the same as I did; with a yes.
-I wanted to share this little bit of research on the subject to see how we all can apply the principles of servant leadership to our lives.
+Throughout my 35 plus years in government, I’ve seen and heard about some pretty wild working environments.
+Today’s workforce expects this type of leadership and no matter where you sit in your career – leader or follower, after seeing this list I hope you agree.
+As I filed away this little bit of research on the subject, I wanted to share how we all could apply the principles of servant leadership to our lives.

 “For even the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.”
 Mark 10:45

 When I’m asked about Jesus as a servant, my first thought always goes to the night of the last supper when He washed the feet of His disciples; nothing says servant like washing feet.
 We’ve all heard the story about Jesus feeding of the thousands at a wedding.
 What we often fail to remember about this “story” was that as that event ended, the people were asking Jesus to be their King.
 He wanted nothing to do with it and left immediately.